- *** Populate Inorder Successor for all nodes GFG Code

 - *** Check whether a binary tree is complete or not.
 Article.
 Code.
 GFG

-- Check whether a binary tree is a full binary tree or not – A full binary tree is defined as a binary tree in which all nodes have either zero or two child nodes.
+- Check whether a binary tree is a full binary tree or not – A full binary tree is defined as a binary tree in which every node other then the leave node has two children (SO).
 Conversely, there is no node in a full binary tree, which has one child node.
 GFG

 - **** Boundary Traversal if binary tree.
 GFG.
 Code .
 Article